Hephaestus-Arm/HephaestusArm2/README.md

 6) 1x - [Button](https://www.digikey.com/products/en?mpart=367&v=1528 ) : Meant to be in main kit, used as a microcontroller input (sold in pack of 20).

-7) 1x - PCB : A custom PCB that could be used, but the required components are not included in the kit.
+7) 1x - PCB: A custom PCB that could be used, but the required components are not included in the kit.

 ## Camera Kit v2
 (Not the camera kit provided to students for A20)